fortrabbit/docs/14.integrations/cloudflare.md

 ---
-reviewed:         2022-02-03
+reviewed: 2023-08-01 11:58:26
 title:    CloudFlare
-excerpt:          Integrate the advanced DNS service
+excerpt:  Advanced DNS service and DDOS protection
 lead:     Learn how to use CloudFlare with fortrabbit.
 sidebar:  cloudflare
 head:
   meta:
     - name: 'keywords'